GabrielleEaston/rails_from_scratch_101/README.md

 Great!
 Let's add some methods aka "actions" to our new classes.

 # Adding Actions
 The methods in our classes are going to line up with our app's CRUD actions.
-Before we write these, let's take a look at [Active Record](https://git.generalassemb.ly/wdi-nyc-bananas/LECTURE_U04_D06_Active-Record-101).
+We'll be applying our Active Record queries here to make sure that the correct data is pulled from our database at each CRUD action.
+If you need a refresher, take another look at [Active Record](https://git.generalassemb.ly/wdi-nyc-bananas/LECTURE_U04_D06_Active-Record-101).

 Cool, now that we're familiar with Active Record syntax, let's open up our `users_controller.rb` file, add our actions, and assign our instance variables:

 ```
 class UsersController
   def index
-    @users = User.all // this is the same as SELECT * FROM user;
+    @users = User.all
   end

   def show
-    @user = User.find(params[:id]) // this is the same as SELECT * FROM user WHERE id = params[:id]
+    @user = User.find(params[:id])
   end

   def new